Last Updated on:

 An occupational disease includes,

-- a disease resulting from exposure to a substance that is related to a particular industrial process, trade or occupation, i.e., developing asthma from working in a bakery
+- a disease resulting from exposure to a substance that is related to a particular industrial process, trade or occupation, i.e., developing asthma from painting

 - a disease peculiar to, or characteristic of, a particular industrial process, trade or occupation, i.e., the development of lead toxicity is not a disease, but is a precursor that can lead to severe damage of the central nervous system and is compensable prior to developing the disease